northcoders/tech_test_tips/README.md

 - Use git to track your development process

 - Make sure you have a .gitignore file.
-The one I have included in this repo will work for most JavaScript projects.
-Just pay attention though if you have node_modules nested in directories within your project for example.
+The very thorough one I have included in this repo can be used, removing anything that doesn't apply.

-- Do not use `$ git add . -A` instead view your diff `git diff` or status `git status` adding files and directories one by one with care.
+- Do not use `$ git add .` instead view your diff `git diff` or status `git status` adding files and directories one by one with care.
 This way you will not end up committing anything you do not want to.
 You should also view your `git diff` carefully to make sure you do not leave in any lines of code you do not want in the history, comments & console.log lines for example.
 On this point you may find the following commands handy:
     - `git reset FILE_OR_DIR_NAME` un-stage a file or directory you have added to the staging area.
     - `git checkout FILE_OR_DIR_NAME` remove any changes to a file or directory git is already tracking
     - `git clean -f` remove any files or directories you have added but do not want to stage or commit

-- Provide a README which tells the end user how to run your project (see below)
+- Provide a README which tells the end user how to run your project

-- Always Test your code
+- Always test what can be tested

-- Make sure all your dependencies are saved in your `package.json` file
+- Make sure ALL your dependencies are saved in your `package.json` file

 - Do not rely on any global package installs that you have on your own computer.
 Install them locally in the project.

 - Structure files in a sensible way

-- Always Lint your code
+- Always Lint your code (include `eslint` the package in your project and a config file)

 - Complete the test in the time frame requested and submit in the format required